Changing Your Child Support Court Order

 DCS will not file a modification in every case.
 Your order must usually be at least three years old and qualify for a change of at least $100 a month.
 You may need to meet other criteria as well.
-All the rules that govern DCS modifications are in WAC 388-14A-3900 through 388-14A-3925.
+All the rules governing DCS modifications are in WAC 388-14A-3900 through 388-14A-3925.

 DCS and the prosecutor's office do not represent either parent.
 You must still represent yourself in any court or administrative hearing.
 DCS will use any information they gather from you to collect any child support you owe.

-the Review and Modification request form AND
+- Review and Modification request form AND

-a Statement of Resources
+- Statement of Resources form